cloudpilot-emu/cloudpilot-emu/doc/networking.md

 The server runs fine behine a reverse proxy.
 The server has two endpoints, `/network-proxy/handshake` and `/network-proxy/connect`. which need to be proxied.
-However, Cloudpilot supports entering a full URL instead of just a hostname or IP in its configuration, so your proxy can prefix those endpoints with a custom path.
+However, CloudpilotEmu supports entering a full URL instead of just a hostname or IP in its configuration, so your proxy can prefix those endpoints with a custom path.